ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-21-filipino-llm.md

 Better if they contain general chat, but domain-specific data should also work.
 </p>

-Post-training is the stage in the large language modelling pipeline where we adapt a pretrained model to a specific style of input for chat interactions, such as following natural language instructions and responding in accordance with human preferences among many others.
+Post-training is the stage in the large language modelling pipeline where we adapt a pretrained model to a specific style of input for chat interactions, such as following natural language instructions or responding in accordance with human preferences.
 This stage usually involves two main steps: instruction finetuning (IFT) and preference finetuning (PreFT).
 I want to focus on the former.
 Most IFT data comes in question-answer pairs containing a _user instruction_, an optional _context_, and a given _response_.